Driving Like Yourself: A Benchmark for Closed-Loop Personalized End-to-End Autonomous Driving: Personalized Driving Benchmark

 \subsection{Personal Driving Style Adaptation}

-Based on the proposed style evaluation model, we propose a Personal Driving Style Adaptation (\textbf{PDSA}) strategy to guide the E2E-AD model to be more similar to the target style while keeping great performance.
-Our whole training framework includes three stages: E2E Basic Model training, Driving Style Modeling, and Personal Style-Guided Finetuning, as illustrated in Fig.~\ref{fig:framework}.
+Based on the proposed style evaluation model, we propose a Personal Driving Style Adaptation (\textbf{PDSA}) strategy to guide the E2E-AD model to be more similar to the target style while maintaining great performance.
+Our entire training framework includes three stages: E2E Basic Model training, Driving Style Modeling, and Personal Style-Guided Finetuning, as illustrated in Fig.~\ref{fig:framework}.

 \textbf{E2E Basic Model training.} We first employ DiffusionDrive \cite{liao2025diffusiondrive} as our basic driving model, leveraging its ability to capture complex temporal dynamics in vehicle motion.
 The model is trained using historical trajectory sequences alongside the BEV features extracted from the environment on the Bench2Drive dataset.
-This combination allows the backbone to effectively encode both past motion patterns and spatial context, providing a strong foundation for basic driving performance and even the subsequent trajectory generation and style-aware refinement.
+This combination allows the backbone to effectively encode both past motion patterns and spatial context, providing a strong foundation for basic driving performance and even style-aware refinement.

-\textbf{Driving Style Modeling.} To bridge raw trajectory data with interpretable driving style features, we introduce a learnable reward model that replaces handcrafted style formulas.
-The model takes a trajectory as input and outputs a style vector aligned with that of the corresponding real trajectory, learning a differentiable mapping that captures the underlying relationship between trajectory dynamics and driver style.
-This formulation provides continuous style supervision and enables generalization to unseen behaviors, which fixed analytic functions cannot achieve.
-To further assess the contribution of environmental context, we also incorporate BEV features into the reward model.
+\textbf{Driving Style Modeling.} To bridge raw trajectory data and interpretable driving style features, we introduce a learnable reward model that replaces handcrafted style formulas.
+Given a trajectory, the model outputs a 10-dimensional style vector by learning a differentiable mapping between trajectory dynamics and driver style.
+This continuous supervision enables generalization to unseen behaviors, which fixed analytic functions cannot achieve.
+The model is implemented as a lightweight MLP with two hidden layers of 256 units each and ReLU activations.
+To incorporate environmental context, we encode the BEV map into a global scene vector, inject it at each time step of the trajectory encoder, and aggregate temporal features through the MLP to produce the final style vector.